 An electroencephalogram revealed generalized, high-voltage, irregular decreases in frequency and frequent high-voltage independent spikes, polyspikes, and spike-wave complexes.
 An electroretinogram was normal.
 A computerized axial tomogram and a magnetic resonance spectrogram of the head was normal.
 Lafora’s disease was suspected as the cause.

 A biopsy premortem may be obtained from brain, muscle, liver or skin.
 Carpenter and Karpati were the first to note PAS-positive inclusions in eccrine sweat ducts and subsequent studies had confirmed that random skin biopsies to confirm the diagnosis of Lafora’s disease was a good and less invasive option for confirmation.
 The diagnosis is established on demonstration of characteristic cytoplasmic inclusions, called Lafora bodies, in the brain, striated muscle, liver or skin.
 Despite the absence of cutaneous findings, typical periodic acid-Schiff (PAS)-positive inclusions in skin biopsy specimens are present in eccrine ducts, axillary apocrine myoepithelial cells, and peripheral nerves.
 We published this case to suggest that the axilla should be the site of choice for random cutaneous biopsy to exclude Lafora’s disease because of the presence of both eccrine and apocrine structures in high concentration.
 Two axillary biopsy specimens in our patient confirmed the diagnosis.
 To access this article click HERE.
-A sister article was reported in the Journal of the American Academy of Dermatology, click HERE.
+Another reference, click HERE.

 The images above demonstrate Lafora bodies and the filamentous and fine granular matrix within non-membrane-bound inclusion bodies within myoepithelial cells (electron micrograph X 23,700).